wuleicanada/corp/README.md

 If Vendors are bankrupt and undischarged, they can't sell the shares.
 In case Corporation is bankrupt, the client wouldn't want to proceed with the purchase.

 # (8)  The Corporation is not in default of any agreement or contract to which the Corporation is a party and that all such agreements and contracts are in good standing and the Corporation is entitled to all stated benefits in such agreements.
-## What internal  reviews are required?
+## What public search(es) are required?
-### 🔎 Contracts review
+### 🔎 Contracts
+#### What name(s) do you search?
+“Target Beauty Supplies Inc.”
 #### What are you looking for?
-.....
-If there’s change of control provision in the contracts, consent is needed....
+Check if all parties are in full compliance of the contracts.
 #### Why is this important to your client?
-...
+Corporation's compliance can avoid litigation.
+Contracts are in good standing ensures business can carry on with disruption.
+Other parties' compliance will ensure Corporation's entitled benefits.